Rakshita-Baidya/counter/README.md

 ### `npm install`

-Installs he nessary node modules to run the application
+Installs the necessary node modules to run the application

 ### `npm start`